Monday to Friday

 0 €

-The conversion bonus
+The conversion premium

-• Scrapped diesel vehicles must be registered before 01/01/2011 or before 01/01/2006 for an electric car.
+- Scrapped diesel vehicles must be registered before 01/01/2011 or before 01/01/2006 for an electric car.

-A company wishing to acquire a Tesla Model 3 for its fleet can benefit fromfinancial assistance of €2,500.
-Taking into account the ecological bonus, the electric vehicle costs €39,490 (44,990 - 3,000 - 2,500).
+A company wishing to acquire a Tesla Model 3 for its car fleet will be able to benefit fromfinancial assistance of €2,500.
+Taking into account the environmental bonus, the electric vehicle costs €39,490 (44,990 - 3,000 - 2,500).

-Key stages in converting your fleet to electric
+The key stages in converting your fleet to electric

 Audit your vehicle fleet